mdn/content/files/en-us/learn/css/building_blocks/cascade_layers/index.md

 The inline-styles, added with the `style` attribute, sets a normal `color` and an important `background-color`.
 Normal inline styles override all layered and unlayered normal styles.
 Important inline styles override all layered and unlayered normal and important author styles.
 There is no way for author styles to override important inline styles.

 The normal `text-decoration` and important `box-shadow` are not part of the `style` inline styles and can therefore be overridden.
 For normal non-inline styles, unlayered styles have precedence.
-For important styles, layer order matters!
+For important styles, layer order matters too.
 While normal unlayered styles override all normal styles set in a layer, with important styles, the precedence order is reversed; unlayered important styles have lower precedence than layered styles.

 The two styles declared only within layers are `font-style`, with normal importance, and `font-weight` with an `!important` flag.
 For normal styles, the B layer, declared last, overrides styles in the earlier declared layer A. For normal styles, later layers have precedence over earlier layers.
 The order of precedence is reversed for important styles.
 For the important `font-weight` declarations, layer A, being declared first, has precedence over the last declared layer B.